Introduction

 📶 No cell towers 🌐 No internet required 💸 No monthly fees ✅ Just practical resilience

-Overview
+Overview #

-Setting up your own mesh network for simple local messaging involves four main steps: choosing a compatible Meshtastic device, installing (or “flashing”) the latest firmware, configuring your device settings and channels, and sending your first message.
+Setting up your own mesh network for simple local messaging involves four main steps: choosing a compatible device, installing (or “flashing”) the latest firmware, configuring your device settings and channels, and sending your first message.

-Choose a Device
+I. Choose a Device

 Select a pre-assembled Meshtastic device with a built-in screen and controls.
 We recommend the Wio Tracker L1 for its joystick navigation and on-device messaging.

+II.
 Update Firmware

 Install the latest Meshtastic software on your device – a process commonly called “flashing firmware” – to ensure you have the newest features and improvements.

+III.
 Set Up Device

 Use the Meshtastic app to configure your region, set up your channels, and apply encryption so your devices can communicate securely.

+IV.
 Send Your First Message

 Compose and send a message either directly on the device using the joystick-driven keyboard, or through the Meshtastic app on your phone.

-Choosing a Device
+I. Choosing a Device

 The first step is selecting a compatible Meshtastic device.